Q1: Where can I find more information?

 NewSPAL’s vision, was developing through the Spring of 2018, and plans to take over over running the Surrey Performing Arts Library were put to the County Council's Cabinet.

 NewSPAL will have to make changes to the way the performing arts library is run, as it will have to become entirely financially self-sufficient within three years.
 This will include increasing use by groups both within and beyond Surrey.

 NewSPAL’s outline Business Plan was presented to SCC Cabinet on 8th February 2018.
 After delays it was considered at their April meeting.
-SCC Cabinet considered the recommendation that NewSPAL be favourably considered among organisations bidding to take over the Library, provided it can show it is capable of doing so.
+SCC Cabinet considered the recommendation that NewSPAL be favourably considered among organisations bidding to take over the Library, provided it could show it was capable of doing so.